Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Experiments

-\paragraph{Constrained Only.} Interestingly, omitting the reasoning part of the output yields different performance patterns across tasks.
+\textbf{Constrained only.} Interestingly, omitting the reasoning part of the output yields different performance patterns across tasks.
 For instance, MCQ tasks suffer almost no performance degradation.
-On the contrary, the constrained generation method achieves the best performance in some cases, as with OLMo 2 13B PT on ARC (resp.\ CSQA): 72.7 (resp.\ 66.3), compared to 44.7 (resp.\ 21.3) for the second-best score.
-Whereas for math tasks that usually require more derivation and reasoning steps, we observe the opposite pattern: the performance drop compared to unconstrained decoding is considerable, \emph{e.g.}, from 84.9 to 16.1, from 63.9 to 01.5, among others.
+On the contrary, the constrained generation method achieves the best performance in some cases, as with OLMo 2 13B PT on ARC (resp.\ CSQA): 72.7 (resp.\ 66.3), compared to 44.7 (resp.\ 21.3) for the second-best score, and similarly for Gemma 3 12B PT.
+Whereas for math tasks that usually require more derivation and reasoning steps, we observe the opposite pattern: the performance drop compared to unconstrained decoding is considerable, \emph{e.g.}, from 84.9 to 16.1, from 63.9 to 1.5, etc.